Achievable logoAchievable logo

 Bills, Notes, Bonds, & CMBs

-The US Department of Treasury is responsible for running the finances of the US Government.
-The Treasury prints money, collects taxes through the IRS, and issues securities to pay for federal projects and expenditures.
+The US Department of the Treasury manages the finances of the US Government.
+The Treasury collects taxes through the IRS and issues securities to fund federal projects and other government spending.

-Technically, the US Mint creates coins, while the Treasury’s Bureau of Engraving and Printing creates paper bills.
-The Federal Reserve creates digital currency and distributes all forms of currency (coins, bills, and digital).
+More precisely: the US Mint produces coins, the Treasury’s Bureau of Engraving and Printing produces paper bills, and the Federal Reserve issues digital currency and distributes currency (coins, bills, and digital).

-There are several products the US Treasury issues to finance the federal government.
-They range from short to long-term in maturity and have different risks and features.
-One common theme Treasury products share is their minimum denominations.
-While most bonds have a minimum investment amount of $1,000, Treasuries have a minimum denomination of $100.
+The US Treasury issues several types of securities to finance the federal government.
+These securities vary by maturity (short-term vs. long-term) and by features such as how interest is paid.
+One consistent feature across Treasury securities is their minimum denomination.
+While many bonds have a minimum investment of $1,000, Treasuries have a minimum denomination of $100.

-Treasury bills are a form of short-term, zero coupon debt issued by the Treasury.
-They are the most commonly sold Treasury security, as they can be auctioned as often as weekly (many other Treasury products are auctioned on monthly or quarterly cycles).
+Treasury bills are short-term, zero coupon debt securities issued by the Treasury.
+They’re the most commonly sold Treasury security because they can be auctioned as often as weekly (many other Treasury products are auctioned monthly or quarterly).

 Sidenote

-With over $33 trillion of outstanding debt, the US Treasury must raise significant amounts of money to pay for current government spending plus the money owed to its creditors.
-When and how often US Government debt is sold depends on many factors, including current budget deficits and cash flow to the government (primarily through taxes).
+With over $33 trillion of outstanding debt, the US Treasury must raise large amounts of money to cover current government spending and repay existing creditors.
+How often the government sells debt depends on factors such as the current budget deficit and the government’s cash flow (primarily from taxes).

 Treasury bills